vishaldpw/Terraform-Cheat-sheet-Blocks-and-Functions/README.md

 - **Provisioner / connection / dynamic** → advanced tweaks.
 - **Moved / import / check / lifecycle / depends_on** → special handling.
 - **Count / for_each** → loops for infra.
-# terraform-Cheat-sheet-Blocks
-terraform-Cheat-sheet For quick reference for Blocks